 To hit your targets as a sales manager, you have to pull out all the stops.
 The best sales managers know how to structure their sales teams and source the right profiles.
-So you have to learn how to find the best sales development representatives (SDRs).
-To achieve this goal, let’s take a closer look at this profile of SDRs.
+So you must learn how to find the best sales development representatives (SDRs).
+To achieve this goal, let’s take a closer look at the profile of a Sales Development Representative.

 What Is a Sales Development Representative (SDR)?